pmaxai/fictionary/README.md

 ---
 ## FictionaryLayer
-Create Layers with custom fictions / vocabulary and use it on top of the standard set or as standalone.
+Create Layers with custom fictions / vocabulary and use it on top of the standard set.

 Lets prepare some data we want to use in our new layer:
 ```